Save your brain: Think FAST

 - Take your medicine.
 Heart, cholesterol, blood pressure and diabetes medicines help keep stroke risks in check.
 Don't stop taking your medication without consulting your doctor.

-Act FAST to save a life:
+BE FAST to save a life:

 - Face: Does the person's face look uneven?
 Ask the person to smile.